Rotorua: Economy

-In 2022, the gross domestic product (GDP) of the Rotorua District was $4.241 billion, representing 1.2% of New Zealand's total GDP.
-The sector with the largest contribution to the Rotorua District GDP was high value services (professional, managerial, as well as scientific and technical occupations), at 20%.
-This is less than the 26.7% contribution that high value services make to the national economy.
-The next highest contribution to the district GDP was from goods-producing industries representing 17.8% in the district GDP, versus 18.5% in the national economy.
-Primary industries, agriculture and forestry, contributed 10.2%, compared with 5.8% in the national economy.
+In 2024, the gross domestic product (GDP) of the Rotorua District was $4,857 M, representing 1.2% of New Zealand's total GDP.
+The industry sector (Note: Based on Australian and New Zealand Standard Industrial Classification) with the largest contribution to the Rotorua District GDP was agriculture, forestry and fishing, at 10.7%.
+This is more than twice the 5.0% contribution that this sector makes to the national economy.
+The next highest contribution to the district GDP was from health care and social assistance, representing 9.1% in the district GDP, versus 6.6% in the national economy.
+Manufacturing contributed 7.1%, compared with 7.8% in the national economy.

-As a major visitor destination, Rotorua District has a much higher proportion of people in employed in accommodation (3.3%) than the national average (1.1%).
-Tourism contributed $231 million (5.5%) to the district GDP, compared with 2.8% nationally.
-The four largest industries in the district, based on employment, were hospitals, accommodation, cafes and restaurants, and primary education.
+The industry sector with the highest employment in the district was health care and social assistance, at 12.8% of the filled jobs.
+The next largest sector was accommodation and food services at 9.8% of the filled jobs.
+As a major visitor destination, Rotorua District has a higher proportion of jobs in accommodation and food services than the national average of 6.5%.
+Tourism (comprising parts of multiple industry sectors) contributed $336.9 million (6.9%) to the district GDP, down from 8% in 2000.